mkaito/base16-builder/README.md

 #### Temporary update branch of chriskempson/base16-builder

 I try to keep this branch updated with improvements from `base16` fans on Github.
-Some of these improvements will eventually become part of the main branch at [chriskempson/base16-builder](https://github.com/chriskempson/base16-builder).
+Some of these improvements may eventually become part of the main branch at [chriskempson/base16-builder](https://github.com/chriskempson/base16-builder).
 But until then this branch is my attempt at keeping things up-to-date.
 Pull requests and issues are welcome to help eliminate any bugs I've probably introduced.

 [Compare this branch to chriskempson/base16-builder](https://github.com/chriskempson/base16-builder/compare/master...xHN35RQ:master) to see what updates have been added to the main branch.